 Investigations shall be conducted for all events that result in either an OSHA reportable, or OSHA recordable event, or result in a Days Away Restricted or Transferred (DART) case.
-Such incidents will be investigated by the Contractor's Project Safety Manager or designee in conjunction with the BSA ES&H Manager or designee, and documented on an Incident Investigation Report.
-The report must be completed and submitted to the Contractors Project Manager and BSA Project Manager within 24 hours of the incident.
-BSA reserves the right to conduct an independent investigation of any incident, and must be granted access to the injured party to conduct interviews.
+BSA must be granted access to the injured party, and to individuals with direct knowledge of the accident or incident to conduct interviews.
 The USDOE also reserves the right to conduct an independent investigation of any incident.